pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/minus.md

 This process is repeated until all rows from the left input relation are processed.

 ### Blocking nature
-The intersect operator is a semi-blocking operator that first consumes the right input relation in a blocking fashion and then consumes the left input relation in a streaming fashion.
+The minus operator is a semi-blocking operator that first consumes the right input relation in a blocking fashion and then consumes the left input relation in a streaming fashion.

 In pseudo-code, the algorithm looks like this: